hohenhau/imaginaide/README.md

-## Imaginaid GitHub Page
+## Imaginaide GitHub Page

-A Simple landing page for the Imaginaid app
+A Simple landing page for the Imaginaide app